abseil/abseil.github.io/community/contribute.md

 ### Abseil Contribution guidelines

-To contribute, please fork a copy of Abseil at , make your changes to your forked repository, and submit pull requests to our master Abseil branch.
+To contribute, please fork a copy of Abseil at the links below , make your changes to your forked repository, and submit pull requests to our master Abseil branch.

 We welcome contributions to either of our core repositories: